tomzox/trowser/README.md

 # Trowser

-trowser is a browser for large line-oriented text files with color highlighting, written in [Tcl/Tk](http://tcl.tk/).
+trowser is a browser for large line-oriented text files with color highlighting, written in [Tcl/Tk](http://tcl.tk/), or alternatively [Python](https://www.python.org/).
 It's meant as an alternative to "less".
 Compared to less, trowser adds color highlighting, a persistent search history, graphical bookmarking, separate search result (i.e. filter) windows and flexible skipping of input from pipes to STDIN.
 Trowser has a graphical